-Further information on what we mean by ‘active ingredients’, how to identify them, and ways in which they can be used to support implementation, is available in this supplementary summary (ADD LINK TO NEW ACTIVE INGREDIENTS SUMMARY).
+Further information on what we mean by ‘active ingredients’, how to identify them, and ways in which they can be used to support implementation, is available in this supplementary summary.
 It also discusses the importance of fidelity (i.e. doing the approach as intended) and how to balance fidelity with thoughtful adaptation (i.e. contextualising the approach to your school or classroom).

 In the video above, Jonathan Sharples outlines the value in sharply defining the nature of a new approach before implementing it.